It’s understandable that the last thing a nurse, physician, pharmacist, or any other healthcare professional wants to worry about is tax deductions.

 I’ve put together a quick, generalized tax deductions checklist for healthcare professionals for you to download below.

-Many provisions in the Tax Cuts and Jobs Act like the increased standard deduction amounts expire in 2025, meaning deductions could change again in the future.
+UPDATE: Many provisions in the Tax Cuts and Jobs Act like the increased standard deduction amounts expire in 2025, meaning deductions could change again in the future.
 Nurses should stay up-to-date on evolving tax laws impacting their profession.

 What is a Tax Deduction?